Optimal measures for p-frame energies on spheres: Introduction

 This result (contained in our Theorem \ref{t:mainsphere} below as a special case) points to an interesting distinction.
 When $p$ is even, the $p$-frame energy has a multitude of both continuous, e.g. $\sigma$, and discrete minimizers.
 However, this is not the case when $p$ is not an even integer: $\sigma$ is no longer a minimizer, since the function $f(t) = |t|^p$ is not positive definite, and so the above result, along with our numerical studies, points to existence of discrete minimizers only.

 In this paper we give a first description of minimizers for several dimensions and some ranges of $p$.
 The description relies on the notion of {\it{tight designs}}: designs of high strength, but with few distinct pairwise distances, see Definition \ref{d:tight}.
-We show that if there exists a tight projective $t$-design (which in the real case is equivalent to a tight spherical $(2t+1)$-design), then it minimizes the $p$-frame energy for $p\in(2t-2,2t)$.
+We show that if there exists a tight projective $M$-design (which in the real case is equivalent to a tight spherical $(2M+1)$-design), then it minimizes the $p$-frame energy for $p\in(2M-2,2M)$.
 The $600$-cell, despite not being a tight design, minimizes the $p$-frame energy for $p\in(8,10)$ among probability measures on $\S^3$, as we show in Section \ref{sec:600cell}.

-\begin{theorem} Let $f(t) = |t|^p$, $t\in [-1,1]$. \begin{enumerate}[(i)] \item If there exists a tight spherical $(2t+1)$-design $\mathcal{C} \subset \mathbb{S}^{d-1}$, then the measure
+\begin{theorem} Let $f(t) = |t|^p$, $t\in [-1,1]$. \begin{enumerate}[(i)] \item If there exists a tight spherical $(2M+1)$-design $\mathcal{C} \subset \mathbb{S}^{d-1}$, then the measure

-is a minimizer of the $p$-frame energy $I_{f}$ with $2t-2 \leq p \leq 2t$ over $\mu \in \mathcal P (\S^{d-1})$. \item Let $\F = \R$, $\C$ or $\mathbb{H}$.
-Assume that there exists a tight projective $t$-design $\widetilde{\mathcal{C}} \subset {\F\mathbb{P}}^{d-1}$, and let the code $\mathcal C \subset \mathbb{S}_{\F}^{d-1}$ consist of the representers of $\widetilde{\mathcal C}$ in $\mathbb{S}_{\F}^{d-1}$ according to \eqref{eq:linemodel}.
+is a minimizer of the $p$-frame energy $I_{f}$ with $2M-2 \leq p \leq 2M$ over $\mu \in \mathcal P (\S^{d-1})$. \item Let $\F = \R$, $\C$ or $\mathbb{H}$.
+Assume that there exists a tight projective $M$-design $\widetilde{\mathcal{C}} \subset {\F\mathbb{P}}^{d-1}$, and let the code $\mathcal C \subset \mathbb{S}_{\F}^{d-1}$ consist of the representers of $\widetilde{\mathcal C}$ in $\mathbb{S}_{\F}^{d-1}$ according to \eqref{eq:linemodel}.
 Then the measure

-is a minimizer of the $p$-frame energy $I_{f}$ with $2t-2 \leq p \leq 2t$ over $\mu \in \mathcal P (\S^{d-1}_\F)$. \item Let $\mathcal C \subset \S^{3}$ denote the $600$-cell.
+is a minimizer of the $p$-frame energy $I_{f}$ with $2M-2 \leq p \leq 2M$ over $\mu \in \mathcal P (\S^{d-1}_\F)$. \item Let $\mathcal C \subset \S^{3}$ denote the $600$-cell.
 Then the measure is a minimizer of the $p$-frame energy $I_{f}$ with $8 \leq p \leq 10$ over $\mu \in \mathcal P (\S^{3})$. \end{enumerate} \end{theorem}

-For parts \eqref{t1}-\eqref{t2} of the above theorem we also prove a uniqueness statement: more precisely, whenever the corresponding statements hold, and additionally $p$ is not an endpoint of the interval, i.e. $p\in (2t-2,2t)$, {\em all} minimizers have to be tight designs (although not necessarily coinciding with $\mathcal C$), in particular, they have to be discrete.
+For parts \eqref{t1}-\eqref{t2} of the above theorem we also prove a uniqueness statement: more precisely, whenever the corresponding statements hold, and additionally $p$ is not an endpoint of the interval, i.e. $p\in (2M-2,2M)$, {\em all} minimizers have to be tight designs (although not necessarily coinciding with $\mathcal C$), in particular, they have to be discrete.
+Since tight $(2M+1)$-designs on the circle consist just of $2(M+1)$ equally spaced points, the above result fully characterizes the minimizers for $d=2$ (for both the sphere and real projective space).
 See Section \ref{sec:uniq} for more details.